MeganTran6023/VanDerVaartLab.MT/README.md

 Created forLoopfiletext.sh

-* Practiced making shell script that make directories within a directory using for loop - applicable to making build, prod, and heat file swithin each type of DNA mutation
+* Practiced making shell script that make directories within a directory using for loop - applicable to making build, prod, and heat file switching each type of DNA mutation

 ## __10/11__